KennethHoff/Misc-Testing/Backend/Analyzers/Oxx.Backend.Analyzers/Readme.md

 If you have the msbuild property `<TreatWarningsAsErrors>true</TreatWarningsAsErrors>` set (which you should), then all analyzers will report as errors.

-If you want to change the severity of any analyzer(From this package or otherwise), you can do so in your project's `.editorconfig` file.
+If you want to change the severity of any analyzer (From this package or otherwise), you can do so in your project's `.editorconfig` file.
+You can find the analyzer code by looking at the message in the IDE.

 ```editorconfig
 # Set the severity of the `RequiredPropertyAnalyzer`(OXX0001) to `none`.
 This will disable the analyzer and code fixers.